hindu-comm/mail_stream_indology/2014/01/New_Catalogus_Catalo/78__James_Hartzell.md

 On Mon, Jan 20, 2014 at 12:17 PM, Dominik Wujastyk <wujastyk at gmail.com>wrote:

 > I
-> ​'m thrilled to have received in today's post my order for the latest
+> 'm thrilled to have received in today's post my order for the latest
 > seven volumes of the NCC (Madras, 2013).
 The indefatigable team at the U.
 > of Madras, especially the editors Prof. Dr S. Revathty, Prof. Dr S.
 > Padmanabhan, Assist.
 Prof. Dr P. Narasimhan, and Assist.
 Prof. Dr C.